 Aside from the original Tesla Roadster, the Model S remains the oldest EV model from the American automaker and the longest running in production.
 As more affordable Tesla models like the 3 and Y have emerged over the years, higher end EVs like the Model S have seen sales slow down a bit.

 In 2023, consumers that can afford the prices of the Tesla Model S trims are certainly still buying, especially given the high-end specs the Plaid trim provides.

-Currently, the Dual Motor Model S begins at an MSRP of $94,990, down about $10k compared to most of 2022.
+Currently, the Dual Motor Model S begins at an MSRP of $89,990, down a few thousand compared to late 2022.
 Despite not having any add-ons, the $95k version of the Model S can travel 0-60 mph in just over three seconds and offers over 400 miles of EPA estimated range.